 Aviation Trainers teach, assess and grade the trainees aspiring to pursue their careers in the aviation industry.
 The flying courses trainers include flight instructors and training support administrators.
 Technical trainers instruct about flight operations and aircraft systems.
 There are trainers that develop and deliver courses regarding the significance of human factors in aviation.
 Cabin crew trainers teach hospitality and SOPs for delivering a delightful and safe travelling experience to the passengers.
 Technical training editors maintain, improve and curate the collection of classroom teaching slides, question databases and published books.
 Training planning managers are responsible for developing a proper plan to execute a course or programme.

 Extensive and updated knowledge of the aviation industry is essential for building a career as a trainee.
 Stellar communication skills both verbal and written are required for interacting effectively with the students and preparing classroom materials.
 Organisation skills will come in handy for managing routine tasks and ensuring a course is completed on time.
 Attention to detail is necessary for not missing out on something significant during the lessons.
 Individuals with excellent research skills and emotional intelligence will better fit in trainers’ roles.
-Create an appealing professional profile with just a few clicks on Aviation Job Search to expedite your job hunt!
+Create an appealing professional profile with just a few clicks on Aviation Job Search to expedite your airport training job hunt.

 To put this point in perspective, the US Bureau of Labor Statistics says there has been a 5% increase in co-pilots, pilots, and field engineers.
 As more people choose this occupation, the number will only increase, which will require people who can train them, making the future of Aviation Training Careers a strong one.
 For example, a candidate for flight instructor must hold a minimum of a high school diploma.
 Some employers may require a bachelor's degree.
 All flight instructors must have a Commercial Pilot Certification (or Airline Transport Pilot Certificate).
 To qualify for the former, a candidate must have at least 250 hours of flight time, while the latter requires 1,500 hours.
 The FAA/CAA/EASE must have issued them a valid instructor certificate.
 The job prospects for flight instructors are expected to be better than in other professions.
 An experienced flight instructor will be more in demand in the future, and in itself, aviation training is and will be a rewarding career.